mugendi/torman/README.md

 - **--refresh-after** Number of requests after which the TOR IP gets refreshed.
 You must provide a control passwoerd for this to work.
 Defaults to 50 requests.
 - **--control-pass** Your TOR control password.
 Used to renew TOR IPs when **refresh-after** value has been reached.
 - **--server** The port through which Torman listens for REST API requests.
 Default is 6930
 - **--instances** Number of TOR instances to initiate.
 Default is 4.
-Torman will allocate requests to these instances randomly.
+Torman will cycle through the TOR instances and allocate requests to each.
 - **--stop** Stop Torman and all TOR instances.
 - **--verbose** Show/Log API requests